siduman268-debug/RMS-MCP-Server/LCL_API_IMPLEMENTATION_PLAN.md

 1. ✅ 18 CRUD endpoints for 3 LCL tables
 2. ✅ `POST /api/v4/search-lcl-rates` endpoint
 3. ✅ `POST /api/v4/prepare-lcl-quote` endpoint
+4. ✅ Upgrade FCL `search-rates` and `prepare-quote` for inland haulage models
-4. ✅ Audit logging for all operations
+5. ✅ Audit logging for all operations
-5. ✅ Error handling and validation
+6. ✅ Error handling and validation

 ### Testing
 1. ✅ Postman/curl tests for all endpoints